lupyuen/lupyuen.github.io/src/openocd.md

 _Remapped JTAG Port connected to JTAG Debugger_

 The LED lights up in bright white to signify that the JTAG Port has been remapped.

+Jumper is set to L, for Normal Mode.

 GND must be connected or JTAG will get wonky.